IRM Taxonomy 1-2-1

 Are the textbooks included in the fee?

-Students need to purchase the books themselves; a list of the required textbooks will be forwarded to you via email upon enrolment confirmation.
+You will need to purchase the books separately.
+A list of the required textbooks will be forwarded to you via email upon enrolment and payment confirmation.

-What support is given to students that may need clarity on subjects?
+What support is given to students who need clarity on topics?

 Once you gain access to moodle, you can track your progression using our activities and quizzes, and reach out to your module coach for additional support.
 All coaches are experienced, risk practitioners.